Research Areas

 Focuses on public trust theory and private property tools to achieve landscape conservation.

-Explores innovative law and policy that promote a green energy future.
+Explores innovative law and policy to promote a sustainable energy future.

 Faculty leaders: Prof. Greg Dotson